-Convict, prison and court records can provide rich, if sometimes disturbing evidence, of the lives led by past ancestors.
-This unit will draw upon the expertise of leading historians of crime, the law and convict transportation to guide students through the vast archival underbelly of the criminal justice system.
-Using large datasets assembled as part of the Founders and Survivors and Digital Panopticon projects you will be shown how to contextualise individual conviction and life course histories by comparing them with the records of others that shared similar experiences.
-This is a unit for those who want to get "forensic" about their past.
+Convict, prison and court records can provide rich, if sometimes disturbing, evidence of the lives led by our ancestors.
+This unit draws upon the expertise of leading historians of crime, the law, and convict transportation to guide you through the vast archival underbelly of the criminal justice system.
+You will learn about convicts’ journeys from the time of their trials and transportation, through to living under sentence in the Australian penal colonies, and what likely became of them afterwards.
+You will be shown how to find and use a wide range of digital records and other relevant research materials to contextualise individual convict’s life stories.
+This is a unit for those who want to get ‘forensic’ about the past.

 |Unit name||Convict Ancestors|